alvint/rwConfig/README.md

 These errors are treated as unchecked exceptions because (a) they are avoidable at coding time, and (b) encountering them at runtime guarantees that the code is not working as the developer intended from that point on.

+## Should I Rip Out My Old Config System And Use It?
+The short answer is "probably not".
+The more accurate answer is "it depends, but probably not".
+It's generally not worth the effort to make that kind of change in an existing project, frameworks normally have their own "blessed" config systems and it's best not to swim against the tide, and if you recommend an immature library for a new production-level project people will correctly think you're crazy.
+Maybe just play around with it on your home projects and give me some feedback.
+See [Choosing a Configuration Library](docs/comparison.md).

+## Does It Matter How Fast A Config System Is?
+Not really.
+But some people like numbers.
+What _really_ matters is the design ideology.
+It's better to define up-front what your config properties should look like and how they should be loaded.
+And it's _much_ better to test if your config is up to snuff at app start (when you're in the office), than to find out at 3am.

+## Project Goals
+- a simple interface with virtually no learning curve
+- lightweight
+- high-speed retrieval of property values
+- fail-fast behavior - detect errors at startup whenever possible
+  - a compile-time plugin is also planned to detect when the Java side expects a non-existent property or an incorrect property type
+- more secure
+  - values that aren't expressly needed are not added to the Config object, even if present in the configuration source

+## Project _Non_-goals
+- a "one-size fits all" approach
+  - This is how I prefer to configure _my_ apps.
+I'm not going to make the API or configuration more complex to cover use cases that would be of marginal value to me.
+- a way to set properties within the app
+  - That would require the Config object to be mutable, and _that_ creates many "what if" scenarios involving thread synchronization, guaranteeing atomic behavior to clients of the API, etc.

+    The closest to supporting this I plan to come is notifying clients of the API when a config source (for example, a `.properties` file) has changed.
+    The client can then choose to discard the old Config object and create a new one.
+Yes, that's not very close at all.
+- support for an in-memory hierarchical data structure
+  - hierarchical data sources (like YAML, JSON, and XML) are "flattened" during ingestion
+    - reads are far faster this way
+    - there is effectively no difference to clients of the API when retrieving a value by its key
+  - see the "Design Choices" section for more details
+- anything that would greatly increase size, or add dependencies to this project outside of Java Base

 ## TODOs
 - IDE/Maven support to detect missing properties and incorrect property types at